Future-Proof Your Film Scans With Digital Negatives

 How to make digital negatives from film.

-If you’re scanning your film using a macro lens and a digital camera — there isn’t much to do other than to ensure that your files are stored as RAW images and encoded at 48-bit for colour or 16-bit for black and white.
+If you’re scanning your film using a macro lens and a digital camera — there isn’t much to do other than to ensure that your files are stored as RAW images and encoded at 48-bit for colour or 16-bit for black-and-white.